piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Investment rounds

-While it's a bit of a shifting target, it's important to distinguish typical investment rounds and the stages at which companies should be pursuing these kinds of investments.
-The following are a broad definitions of the stages of rounds of equity investment.
+While it's a bit of a shifting target, it is important to distinguish each type of investment round and the stages at which companies should be pursuing these kinds of investments.
+The following are a broad definitions using the common lexicon of the stages of rounds of equity investment.

+NOTE: We are providing the definitions PIE used.
+Your results may vary.

 #### Friends and Family